 - Dark chocolate is a food that helps you stay erect as it improves blood circulation throughout your body including the penis.

 Ashwagandha and Dark Chocolate

-For those who are fans of natural remedies, Kama Sutra mentions a magic herb, "Ashwagandha”.
+Kamasutra mentions a magic herb, "Ashwagandha," for fans of natural remedies.
 Ashwagandha's aphrodisiac properties have been endorsed by physicians as well.
-Ashwagandha is an adaptogen which regulates the production of "cortisol” or the stress hormones in our adrenal glands.
-Studies reveal that by consuming Ashwagandha, men are likely to reduce their stress levels by 27 per cent.
+Ashwagandha is an adaptogen that regulates the production of "cortisol," or the stress hormones in our adrenal glands.
+Studies reveal that by consuming Ashwagandha, men are likely to reduce their stress levels by 27%.
 It not only boosts the sex drive but also promotes better endurance.
 Yet another salient benefit of Ashwagandha is that it enhances the sperm count.
 Ashwagandha, therefore, has a holistic array of benefits for sexual health.
-Further, Ashwagandha is known to heighten energy levels.
-The best part is, being an organic product, it has no side effects whatsoever.
+Further, Ashwagandha benefits your sexual energy levels.
+An organic product, the best part is Ashwagandha has no side effects.

-Our modern lives are ridden with stress, dissatisfaction and consequent fatigue.
-This naturally impacts our sexual wellbeing.
-A prudent way to make sure that your intimate moments remain as memorable and sensuous is to introduce more aphrodisiacs in your diet.
+Our modern lives are ridden with stress, dissatisfaction, and consequent fatigue.
+Stress and fatigue naturally impact sexual wellbeing.
+A prudent way to make sure that your intimate moments remain memorable and sensual is introducing more aphrodisiacs to your diet.
 With options like dark chocolates at your bay, this sounds like a treat anyway.